yugabyte/yugabyte-db/docs/content/preview/drivers-orms/nodejs/prisma.md

 This section describes how to use Data models (domain objects) to store and retrieve data from a YugabyteDB cluster.

 Prisma has a main file as `schema.prisma` where the configurations and data models are defined.
 The Data models are also called as Prisma models which represents the entities of your app and maps with the tables in the database.
-Prisma models also forms the basis of the queries avaialable in the generated Prisma Client API.
+Prisma models also forms the basis of the queries available in the generated Prisma Client API.

-## CRUD operations with Sequelize
+## CRUD operations with Prisma

 Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps on the [Build an application](../../../quick-start/build-apps/nodejs/ysql-prisma/) page under the Quick start section.